bogdanbabych/courses/D2020-21-W/d21b5-0945BUE36202_Advanced_topics_translation.md

 [**https://heiconf.uni-heidelberg.de/bab-eeq-ax3**](https://heiconf.uni-heidelberg.de/bab-eeq-ax3)
 on Tuesday, 10:15 am.
 If any problems with computer audio, you can also dial in via the phone: +49 6221 431 0 410, and then enter Phone PIN: 4341-9332-8165

+##### Submission of course assessment

+If you take the course for credit, please submit your case study / report / essay via Moodle (the submission area is at the top of the course page)
+Please submit you work by 16.03.2021.
+(If you need an extension, please let me know).

 ##### PowerPoints of presentations

 Lisa Weygold: [Chapter 5 from Saldanha and O’Brien’s Research Methodologies in Translation Studies](https://moodle.uni-heidelberg.de/pluginfile.php/434381/mod_folder/content/0/Participant-oriented%20Research_Weygold.pptx?forcedownload=1)  (via Moodle).
 This powerpoint presentation includes more in-depth information about the topic and some important techniques and aspects